ZeroMips/zeromips-website/content/posts/2024-04-05-PetroLED/index.md

 So I connected one to my Lab supply, and at 60V it finally started glowing.
 Since I want to supply the board from a 1.5V battery (and it should still work when the voltage is falling), I considered the circuit options.
 A standard boost converter would probably not work very well here.
-The input voltage is too for most ICs I saw.
+The input voltage is too low for most ICs I saw.
 But I found another circuit I had not heard of before.
 It is called a "Joule thief" because it can suck most of the energy from a battery, even when the voltage gets low.
 It is a simple transistor circuit, that uses an inductor for